MultiSafepay/docs/content/faq/getting-started/test-payment-details.md

 | 67039902990000011	| Declined  | Transaction is Declined (3D authentication successful, but insufficient funds) |

-QR codes can only be correctly read with a regular QR code reader such as QR code apps on smartphones or integrated smartphone camera QR code readers.
-Please note that if you scan the code using the Bancontact app, an error will be displayed.
+The QR codes of the Bancontact testing environment can only be read with a general QR code application.
+If you scan the code using the Bancontact app, an error will be displayed.

 ## Bank transfer